scientific-python/cookie/README.md

   all platforms using cibuildwheel.
 - Follows PyPA best practices.

-Be sure you have read the [Scikit-HEP developer guidelines][] first, and possibly used them on a project or two.
+Be sure you have read the [Scientific Python Developer Guide][] first, and possibly used them on a project or two.
 This is _not_ a minimal example or tutorial.
 It is a collection of useful tooling for starting a new project using cookiecutter, or for copying in individual files for an existing project (by